dbrumley/iob-cache/README_MAYHEM.md

      says the program will take an input file passed as `argv[1]`.
   6. Click start run

-Mayhem will immediately start exploring the program.
-In our tests it took between 5-6 hours to create a test vector for the first challenge "corner case".
+Mayhem will immediately start exploring the program, and will generate test vectors that increase coverage.
+It will take around 160k CPU seconds to generate the first test vector that hits a challenge "corner case", or about 6 clock hours with an 8-core Mayhem worker node.

 ## Building from scratch

 This section describes how to build the docker image from scratch, push it to a private Mayhem registry server, and run it under Mayhem.

 Pre-requisites:
   * You have a UNIX command line with git, docker, and the Mayhem CLI